 - 1. Demonstrate the basic science and clinical science knowledge and skills necessary for the supervised practice of medicine, and use knowledge efficiently in the analysis and solution of clinical presentations. - 2.
-Evaluate patients and properly manage their medical problems by: - a) Conducting a comprehensive medical history and thorough physical examination; reliably eliciting appropriate information in the history and detecting abnormal findings on the physical examination. - b) Correctly identifying the patient's diagnosis, differential diagnosis, and medical problems. - c) Applying an appropriate clinical reasoning process to the patient's problems. - d) Advocating for patients while formulating and implementing a resource-conscious management plan to deal effectively with patient problems. - e) Applying basic patient safety principles - 3.
+Evaluate patients and properly manage their medical problems by: - Conducting a comprehensive medical history and thorough physical examination; reliably eliciting appropriate information in the history and detecting abnormal findings on the physical examination. - b) Correctly identifying the patient's diagnosis, differential diagnosis, and medical problems. - c) Applying an appropriate clinical reasoning process to the patient's problems. - d) Advocating for patients while formulating and implementing a resource-conscious management plan to deal effectively with patient problems. - e) Applying basic patient safety principles - 3.
 Apply a comprehensive patient-centered approach in the evaluation and care of patients including sensitivity to differing: sexual orientation and gender identity, cultural and spiritual beliefs, attitudes and behaviours, economic situations. - 4.
 Demonstrate knowledge of the fundamental concepts of disease prevention and health promotion for individual patients and populations and incorporate them into treatment plans as appropriate. - 5.
 Communicate and interact effectively with patients, families, medical staff and others involved in the delivery of health services. - 6.
 Describe and apply ethical principles and high standards in all aspects of medical practice. - 7.
 Exhibit appropriate professional behaviour, including awareness of personal wellness and limitations. - 8.
 Formulate clear clinical questions and apply an evidence-based approach to solving these questions. - 9.
 Demonstrate educational initiative and self-directed life-long learning skills. - 10.
 Describe the basic principles of clinical and translational research, including how such research is conducted, evaluated, explained to patients and applied to patient care.

+G. Clinical Calendar - 2-Week BIOCK ( Attended or Not attended, and indicate travel time in the appropriate box)

 WК Monday Tuesday Wednesday Thursday Friday Saturday Sunday

 1 Morning √or ×

 Afternoon

 Evening # clinic days

-₩К Monday Tuesday Wednesday Thursday Friday Saturday Sunday
+WК Monday Tuesday Wednesday Thursday Friday Saturday Sunday

 1 Morning

 Afternoon

 Evening # clinic days

 TOTAL CLINIC DAYS

-Prece Preceptor signature: Student Name: Signature: Signature:
+Preceptor signature: Student Name: Signature: Signature: